mukoyadariu/Phase-2-CODE-CHALLENGE-1A/README.md

 Mini Web App for Bank Transactions

 Welcome to the Mini Web App for Bank Transactions!
-In this project, you'll be building a React application that will allow you to practice and demonstrate your skills in working with components, props, state, events, and data fetching in React.
+In this project, I'll be building a React application that will  demonstrate my skills in working with components, props, states, events, and data fetching in React.
 The main goal of this project is to create a user-friendly web app that displays a list of your recent bank transactions and allows you to perform various actions on them, such as filtering, adding, and deleting transactions.
 Project Overview

 This project aims to create a React web application that interacts with a local JSON DB server to fetch and display bank transaction data.
-Before you start coding, it's essential to plan and ideate your app, deciding on the user interface and how information will be presented on the page.
-Take some time to think through the design and structure to ensure a smooth development process.
+Before you start coding, planning, and ideating your app is essential, to decide on the user interface and how the information will be presented on the page.
+Could you take some time to think through the design and structure to ensure a smooth development process?
 Requirements

 Before diving into the project, please make sure to meet the following requirements: